itzmeanjan/intent/README.md

 Show some :heart: by putting :star:

-**This Flutter plugin tries help you in launching another android activity using *Android Intents.* This Dart API replicates Android Intent API, so for detailed information on how to use it efficiently, when to send what kind of data, you may be interested in taking a look [here](https://developer.android.com/reference/android/content/Intent.html#intent-structure).**
+**`intent` tries help you in launching another android activity using *Android Intents.* This Dart API replicates Android Intent API, so for detailed information on how to use it efficiently, when to send what kind of data, you may be interested in taking a look [here](https://developer.android.com/reference/android/content/Intent.html#intent-structure).
+Which explains things more elaborately.**

 ## what does it do ?
 - `intent` is your one stop solution for handling different Android Intents from Flutter app.